trizz/adventofcode/README.md

 [![Build Status](https://drone.trizz.io/api/badges/trizz/adventofcode/status.svg)](https://drone.trizz.io/trizz/adventofcode)

 In this repository, you'll find my Advent of Code framework and solutions.
-If you want to use this framework for your own solution, just remove all data in the `./data` folder and all folders for each year in the `./src` folder (for example `./src/Y21`, `./src/Y23`, etc.)
+If you want to use this framework for your own solution, just remove all data in the `./data` folder.

 ## 🛠 Setup and running
 - Run `composer install` to install the dependencies.